sentience/alloflamy.com/about.md

 ---
-title: About All of LAMY
+title: About All of Lamy
 layout: page
 eleventyNavigation:
   key: About